krishna-das-m/krishna-das-m.github.io/_pages/about.md

 I hold a strong academic background, with a focus on [specific areas of expertise, e.g., social networks, agent based modeling, etc.], which has shaped my research interests and methodologies.
 My work primarily involves [briefly describe research focus, e.g., structural balance, signed networks, etc.], and I am committed to translating scientific findings into practical solutions that can benefit society.

 Throughout my career, I have published numerous articles in peer-reviewed journals and have actively participated in various conferences, sharing insights and collaborating with fellow researchers.
-I am particularly interested in fostering interdisciplinary approaches to tackle the challenges in neuroscience.
+I am particularly interested in fostering interdisciplinary approaches to tackle the challenges in complex systems.

 In addition to my research, I am passionate about mentoring the next generation of scientists and promoting science education.
 I believe that effective communication of scientific knowledge is crucial for public understanding and engagement.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.